dbrattli/Expression/README.md

 ## Tagged Unions

-Tagged Unions (aka discriminated unions) may looks similar to normal Python Unions.
+Tagged Unions (aka discriminated unions) may look similar to normal Python Unions.
 But they are [different](https://stackoverflow.com/a/61646841) in that the operands in a type union `(A | B)` are both types, while the cases in a tagged union type `U = A | B` are both constructors for the type U and are not types themselves.
 One consequence is